CameronMoreira/agenty-python/docs/EVALUATION_GUIDE.md

 The collection includes pre-configured requests for:
 -   Sending and retrieving messages from the `group_chat` service (only when activated via TEAM_MODE).
+-   Communicating directly with individual agents: by default, agents are accessible on ports 8081–8088 (e.g., the first agent is usually on 8081, the second on 8082, etc.).
+However, this may vary depending on your setup.
+You can always check the actual port assignments using `docker compose ps`.
 -   Sending direct messages to a specific agent for testing.
 -   Interacting with the `scenario_server` (when it is running) (not working yet).